Gail Fine

-Gail Fine is a professor of philosophy emerita at Cornell University.
+Gail Judith Fine (born 1949) is an American philosopher.
+She is a professor of philosophy emerita at Cornell University.
 She was also a visiting professor of ancient philosophy at Oxford University, and a senior research fellow at Merton College, Oxford University.

 Education and career

 Fine earned her B.A. from the University of Michigan (1971); and her MA (1973) and PhD from Harvard University (1975).
 She also holds an MA from Oxford University (2009).
 She taught at Cornell University since 1975 until her retirement.
 She is the recipient of fellowships from the NEH and ACLS.
 In 1992, she won Cornell's Clark Award for distinguished teaching.

 Gail Fine is married to Terence Irwin, who was the professor of the history of philosophy at Oxford University and a fellow of Keble College, Oxford.
 In 2013, the Sage School of Philosophy at Cornell held a conference in honor of Gail Fine and Terence Irwin.
 She is the daughter of the American historian Sidney Fine.